Hatchibombotar/useful-regolith-filters/functioner/readme.md

 ### Function Arguments
 Functioner adds a new `with` subcommand to the function command, that allows you to pass values into functions.

+> **Note:**
+> Not recommended for marketplace projects - the arguments scoreboard may conflict with other add-ons.

 Example:
 ```mcfunction
 # example.mcfunction: